 What will happen if I take part?

 If you decide to take part the GP surgery will refer your child to a linked pharmacy where an appointment will be made with a pharmacist who will ask you about your child’s symptoms and do an examination.
-They will use the decision aids and further tests if necessary (including finger-prick blood test, swab test, urine test) to help manage your child’s infection.
+They will use the decision aids and further tests if necessary (including swab test, urine test) to help manage your child’s infection.
 The pharmacists are allowed to override the recommendation of the decision aid or to refer back to the GP or A&E if they have any concerns.

 Your child’s participation in the Phased-In study will only last the length of the consultation with the pharmacist.